Fancy mouse: Breeding

-Mice have a rapid reproduction rate; the gestation period is approximately 19 to 23 days.
-The average litter size is four to 12 young.
+Mice have a rapid reproduction rate; the gestation period is 19 to 23 days.
+The average litter size is 4 to 12 young.
 In some instances, up to 30 young have been born.
 However females have 10 nipples so may only feed this many pups at any one time.
 The pups in larger litters are often weaker, smaller animals that can weaken the doe, increasing recovery time.
 Litters can be humanely culled to 10-12 mice at the very most.
 Males can mate with the female as soon as the litter is born, which means that a female could become pregnant with another litter within three days of giving birth.
 Female mice should not be bred before 12 weeks or after eight months; doing so can be very dangerous, and some mice can die while giving birth.
 Females come into heat around every three to five days, so the pair can be kept together for up to 10 days.

 Baby mice, called pinkies or pups, are born blind, deaf, and naked.
 Their eyes are closed and their ears are stuck to the sides of their heads.
 Mothers may eat any dead or sickly offspring.
 Pups begin to grow hair at 2 to 4 days.
 Ears open at 3 to 5 days, and the pups will start vocalising.
 Eyes open at 14 days, and the pups will start exploring the world around them.
 At 3 weeks old, they look like miniature versions of adult mice.
 At 4 weeks the males in the litter should be removed, lest they impregnate their mother and sisters, while the females can be left with the mother.